cmsc330fall23/cmsc330fall23/projects/project0.md

 The following sections will help you install the necessary packages and programs on your operating system.
 Some steps may take a long time.
 Please be patient.  **Read all instructions very carefully.**

-The output of each command is important, so please pay careful attention to what each one prints.
-If you encounter an error message, **do not ignore it**.
+The output of each command is important, so please pay careful attention to what each one prints. **Do not ignore error messages**.
 We will be available in office hours to help you get set up if you run into problems.
 As a general rule, no output means the command executed successfully.

 **Please skip to the section below that corresponds with your operating system.**